 Here’s how it works:

-When you first sign up for Skillshare, you’ll be asked to select your areas of interest so the online learning platform can tailor course suggestions to you:
+When you first sign up for a Skillshare account, you’ll be asked to select your areas of interest so the online learning platform can tailor course suggestions to you:

 Once you’ve chosen your areas of interest, Skillshare’s online learning platform will customize your homepage with some suggestions of online courses you may want to take:

-If you see any courses that interest you, click on one.
+If you see any courses Skillshare offers that interest you, click on one.
 Alternatively, you can use the search bar up top to find a class you’re interested in.

 After you click on a course, you’ll be taken to a page that has a video player up top with a playlist of all the video lessons for the class: